kailaisun/kailaisun.github.io/_pages/about.md

 # 🎖 Honors and Awards

+## Scholarship
-- *2023.06*	Outstanding graduates of Dept. Automation Tsinghua University
+- *2022.12* The first prize of Tsinghua University Weimin Zheng Scholarship (Top 1%)
 - *2022.11* Tsinghua University - Lingjun Pilot Scholarship
-- *2022.12* The first prize of Tsinghua University Weimin Zheng Scholarship (Top 1%)
+- *2019.10* The first prize of Tsinghua University Comprehensive Scholarship (Top 1%)
+- *2015.06 & 2016.06* Haohan company Scholarship (Top 1%)
+- *2015.09 & 2016.09 & 2017.09* National Encouragement Scholarship (Top 3%)

+## Student
-- *2019.10* The first prize of Tsinghua University Comprehensive Excellent Scholarship (Top 1%)
+- *2023.06* Outstanding graduates of Department of Automation Tsinghua University
 - *2018.06* Outstanding graduates of Beijing ordinary colleges and universities (Top 1%)
+- *2023.06* Academic Excellence Award in System Engineering Institution, Department of Automation, Tsinghua University
+- *2018.06* Excellent Student Cadre (Top 3%)
+- *2015.09 & 2016.09 & 2017.09* Merit Student (Top 3%)

+## Competition
+- *2015.11* The second prize of the Chinese National Undergraduate Mathematical Contest
+- *2016.06* The first prize in the Beijing Division of the Chinese National Undergraduate Mathematical Contest in Modeling
+- *2015.11* The first prize of the engineering design expression competition of BUPT (Top 1%)
+- *2016.07* The second prize in the Beijing Division of the National Undergraduate Electronic Design Competition
+- *2017* American Undergraduate Mathematical Contest in Modeling Honorable Mention
 - *2022* Best Researcher Award for the contribution and honourable achievement in innovative research.
 International Research Awards on New Science Inventions NESIN 2022 Awards.
-- *2015.11*	The second prize of the 7th National College Students Mathematics Competition
-- *2016.06* The first prize in the Beijing Division of the 2016 National Mathematical Contest in Modeling for College Students
-- *2015.11* The first prize of the first engineering design expression competition of BUPT (Top 1%)
-- *2015.06/2016.06* Haohan company Scholarship (Top 1%)
-- *2016.07* The second prize in the Beijing Division of the 2016 National Undergraduate Electronic Design Competition
-- *2017* American Undergraduate Mathematical Contest in Modeling Honorable Mention